-Sometimes we need to resize the swap size.
-Possible reasons include:
+Sometimes we need to change the swap size.
+Possible reasons are:

 - Running out of memory